waltonjones/ab3_sensitivity/5r-behavior.md

 Next we wondered if the fly’s attraction behavior to apple juice is solely mediated by the ethyl butyrate-sensitive ab3A neurons.
 To address this question, we used the ab3A neuron-specific Or22a-down-regulated flies, which have desensitized ab3A neurons.
 Surprisingly, These flies showed loss of foraging ability in the assay (Fig 6-C).
 This result suggest that a fly's attraction behavior to fruits releasing ethyl butyrate is solely mediated by ab3A neurons.

-Finally,

-Next we tested the flies that NPFR is specifically down-regulated in ORNs or in Or22a neurons.
-Surprisingly, NPFR down-regulation in ORNs by Orco-Gal4 dramatically reduced the flies' success rate of finding the apple juice (Fig 4-C).
-Furthermore, Or22a neuron-specifically down-regulation of NPFR significantly reduced the success rate as well (Fig 4-D).
-These results suggest that NPF-NPFR signaling for Or22a neurons eventually modulate the flies' behavioral attraction towards food source.
+Finally, we tested the flies with specific knock-down of NPFR in the ORNs or in the ab3A neurons.
+Surprisingly, knock-down of NPFR in the ORNs by Orco-Gal4 significantly reduced the fly's foraging ability (Fig 6-D).
+Furthermore, Or22a neuron-specific knock-down of NPFR significantly reduced the foraging ability of the flies as well.
+These results show that NPF-NPFR signaling for ab3A neurons is not only sensitizing their sensitivity to fruit odor but also eventually enhancing the fly's ability for finding food sources.